jackspirou/chip/README.md

 Long ago I wrote a compiler in college in Java.
 It was for a two series compilers course.
 The language was known as SNARL and the compiler output was MIPS assembly code.
 The MIPS asm then was manually ran on a virtual machine.
-While the SNARL compiler a simple toy for academic purposes, I noticed the simplicity of it's design provided powerful foundations to explore.
+While the SNARL compiler was a simple toy for academic purposes, I noticed the simplicity of it's design provided powerful foundations to explore.

 A couple years later, I stumbled upon Golang and I was reminded of the same